[Back] [Blueprint] [Next]

 .

 What happened to the Scots that lost at the battle of Culloden?
 Some went to France.
 There they became good Frenchmen and fought for the French king.
 One of them, the soldier James Johnstone, later went to French Canada, in time for the war with England over control of the North American colonies, which they lost.
-Here is the account of the loss of Quebec, by this man who was an aide-de-camp to General Montcalm, who commanded it and died there, as did the British victor General Wolfe.
+Here is the account of the loss of Quebec, by this man who was an aide-de-camp to General Montcalm.
+Montcalm was the French general in command and died at the Battle of Quebec, as did the British victor, General Wolfe.
 Johnstone recounts what he saw and felt about the Battle of Quebec in the form of a conversation between the “shades” of Montcalm and Wolfe.

 Military and civil corruption and betrayal caused the loss of French Canada, and Montcalm, also betrayed, was the ultimate victim.
 As the Dialogue in Hades relates, dead losers always get blamed.
 Some things never change.